 Peter Palivos is a national and international leader helping to improve Greek-American relationships.
 In this role, he was instrumental in getting the US Congress to approve greater military assistance for Greece.
-In the early 1990’s, he worked closely to block the recognition of Macedonia in the US Congress.
-For these efforts, he received an award from the former Greek Foreign Minister Pangalos and Greek Prime Minister Mitsiotakis.
+In the early 1990s, he worked closely to block the recognition of Macedonia in the US Congress.
+For these efforts, he received an award from the former Greek Prime Minister Konstantinos Mitsiotakis and former Foreign Minister Theodoros Pangalos.
 In 2015, when Germany was pressuring Greece to exit the European Union, Peter worked closely alongside former US Secretary Hillary Clinton to avert the crisis between Germany and Greece.
-These efforts succeeded and Greece remains an important member of the European Union.
+These efforts succeeded, and Greece remains an important member of the European Union today.

 Two years after graduating, Palivos became the youngest associate in Rittenberg, Krichiver, and Buffen, Ltd.’s firm’s history to be offered full partnership.
 That same year, he formed the law firm of Peter A. Palivos & Associates, later known as the Northwest Suburban Law Offices.
 He has served on several business boards, including the board of directors of the Broadway Bank of Chicago and the Peoples’ Bank of Arlington Heights, Illinois.